-- Accompanies you to surgery and stays at the surgery center for your surgery. - Is available throughout the day for physical therapy and post-operative instructions. - Receives discharge instructions. - Drives you home, and safely assists you inside. - Assists you with your activity routine during recovery.
+- Accompanies you to surgery and stays at the surgery center for your surgery. - Is available throughout the day for physical therapy and post-operative instructions. - · Receives discharge instructions. - Drives you home and safely assists you inside. - Assist you with your activity routine during recovery.

-Failure to arrange for a surgery buddy will result in cancellation.
+Failure to arrange for a surgery buddy will result in cancellation of your surgery.